anaroar/Console-Based-Yahtzee/README.md

 | Yahtzee | Get all dice of the same number | 50pts | *1 1 1 1 1* |
 | Chance | Get any combination of numbers | Total of all dice | *2 5 3 1 6* |

 If the player has already rolled one Yahtzee, they will be able to earn an additional Yahtzee bonus of 100pts for each Yahtzee scored after the first.
-However, if the player has already scored a zero for Yahtzee, any future Yahtzee bonuses will be forfeit.
+However, if the player has already scored a zero for Yahtzee, any future Yahtzee bonuses will be forfeited.
 ## How to Win
 The game ends after every score slot in each scorecard is used.
 The program alternates turns between players until this is completed, before calculating the players' grand totals and announcing a winner.